 Always check that a permit has been issued before any work commences.
 It is important to remember that it is the owner's responsibility to get the required permits.

-You can check if your building practitioner is registered by searching on the Building Commission website (see link at bottom of page).
+You can check if your building practitioner is registered by searching on the Victorian Building Authority website.

 The building permit application form needs to be accompanied by three sets of plans drawn to an professional standard and, depending on the nature of the building project, a range of other documents such as: